Compare

 When Day One is the right call

 Day One is the best pure journaling app on the market.
-If you've kept a Day One archive for years, the right move is to keep it — the multi-device sync, photo storage, On This Day timeline, and Apple Pencil support are all mature and battle-tested.
-Automattic (WordPress) owns the company, so the engineering bench is serious and the long-term roadmap is credible.
-If your only daily ritual is "write, attach photos, search back later" — Day One is the answer.
+If you've kept an archive for years, keep it — the multi-device sync, photo storage, On This Day timeline and Apple Pencil support are mature, and Automattic's ownership makes the long-term roadmap credible.
+If your only daily ritual is "write, attach photos, search back later," Day One is the answer.

 Where tadoy is different